iLollek/NRPFarMod/README.md

 7: Copy or Move the "NRPFarMod.dll" File into the "Mods" Folder.

-8: Inside the "Mods" Folder, create a Folder named "src" (Verify that the folder is named "src", like here, in all lowercase letters!
-This is important!)
+8: Inside the "Mods" Folder, there will be a new folder named "src"

 9: Copy or Move your Music Files - They have to be the WAVE Audioformat (.wav) - Into the "src" Folder.